olekuhlmann/CCT-Harmonics-Optimizer/README.md

 ## Theoretical Background

-The magnetic field produced by CCT magnets can be described by a series of harmonics, denoted as B1, B2, ..., B10.
+The magnetic field produced by electromagnets can be described by a series of harmonics, denoted as B1, B2, ..., B10.
 In this context, B1 represents the dipole field, B2 represents the quadrupole field, and so on up to the decapole field (B10).
+We omit all Bn for n > 10 here since they are not relevant for this use case.

 When modeling CCT magnets using the RAT Library, custom harmonic components can be defined to fine-tune the magnetic field.
 These custom components allow for precise control over the magnetic field distribution.